 Congressman John K. Delaney

 In May of 2013, Congressman John Delaney introduced the Partnership to Build America Act (H.R.
 2084).
-The Partnership to Build America Act finances $750 billion dollar in infrastructure investment using no appropriated funds and has 55 co-sponsors (26 Republicans and 29 Democrats).
+The Partnership to Build America Act finances $750 billion dollar in infrastructure investment using no appropriated funds and has 60 co-sponsors (30 Republicans and 30 Democrats) in the House.
 Senators Michael Bennet (D-CO) and Roy Blunt (R-MO) introduced the legislation in the upper chamber in January of 2014, with bipartisan support.
 The Senate version of the bill is sponsored by 4 Democrats, 7 Republicans, and 1 Independent.

 Investing in Infrastructure